mchlkucera/notion-to-html/README.md

 -  heading_2
 -  heading_3
 -  bulleted_list_item
--  numbered_list_item (by default rendered as bullet list item, see optional params for setup)
+-  numbered_list_item (by default converts to bulleted list, see optional params for setup)
 -  to_do
 -  toggle
 -  child_page (link)